-Thomas Yeates has drawn comics for over 25 years.
+Thomas Yeates has drawn comics for more than 45 years.
 He is considered by many to be an astute master of his trade.

 Thomas Yeates was born on January 19, 1955 in Sacramento, California.
 He grew up with three older sisters and his mother and father.